antoniopenta/farnese/README.md

 ## Geo-Rest-Service

-- Geo-Rest-Service is an example of how to develop a lightweight REST service based on FLASK and PostGIS databases.
+- Geo-Rest-Service is an example of how to develop a lightweight REST service based on FLASK and PostGIS database.

 ## What it does: